dahmedk1999/sjtwo-c-old-/README.md

 - [Build and Flash Project](README-GETTING-STARTED.md)
 - [Read more about SCons](README-SCons.md) to figure out how to build projects
+- You can use the [build.bat](build.bat) batch file to build specific projects.
+(Usage : ./build "projectName")
+- Similarly, you can use [flash.bat](flash.bat) to flash specific projects to the board.
+(Usage : ./flash "projectName")
+- The project directory must be "C:/sjtwo-c" for these to work.
 ----

 ## Build System